Abdulazeez41/EduCraft/README.md

 ## Struggles and Future Iterations

-While developing EduCraft, we faced challenges—bugs that seemed impossible to squash, design choices that kept us up at night, and moments of self-doubt.
+While developing EduCraft, i faced challenges—bugs that seemed impossible to squash, design choices that kept us up at night, and moments of self-doubt.
 This project is a testament to perseverance and continuous learning.

-In the next iteration, we plan to enhance user interactivity, introduce AI-driven recommendations, and expand the range of subjects.
-We invite the community to contribute ideas and code to make EduCraft even more impactful.
+In the next iteration, i plan to enhance user interactivity, introduce AI-driven recommendations, and expand the range of subjects.
+I invite the community to contribute ideas and code to make EduCraft even more impactful.

 ## Installation